 Is Ecstasy Overdose Always Deadly?

-Overdosing on Ecstasy doesn’t always lead to fatal outcomes.
-Fatal MDMA overdose is uncommon.
+Overdosing on ecstasy doesn’t always lead to fatal outcomes.
+In fact, a fatal MDMA overdose is uncommon.

 What Factors Can Affect The Lethal Dose Of MDMA?